+WARNING!
 Additional power consumers must at all times be fitted with a separate fuse.
-See the sections 9.1: "LF series cab switch locations", 10.1: "CF series cab connections" and 11.1: "XF series cab switch locations".
+See the sections 9.1: "LF series cab switch and connector locations", 10.1: "CF series cab switch and connector locations" and 11.1: "XF series cab switch and connector locations".